 Between the two of us we have a clear understanding of what we can and can’t do.
 So, we know how many dog walks we can fit into a day or how much time we can spend watering plants.
 We know how much time we can dedicate to daily chores and we know how much time on average we’ll spend at the home with the pets each day.

 Don’t Feel That You Have to Give Up a 'Must Have'

 When we first started house sitting we felt that we needed to accept every opportunity that came our way.
-The competition for house sits can seem fierce, and it can feel like the homeowner has all the decision making control.
+The competition for house sits can seem fierce and it can feel like the homeowner has all the control in the decision making process.

 In our case, we make sure we keep both the homeowner’s needs and our needs at the forefront.

 If the opportunity doesn’t seem right, if it seems like we’re giving up too much, then we’ll pass.
 If it’s not us, there’s someone else out there that’s a good fit.